The Symptoms of Rheumatoid Arthritis

 Do you or does someone you know suffer from Rheumatoid Arthritis?
 Read about 5 important facts about this disease and learn how it is diagnosed.

-Rheumatoid arthritis is a chronic disease that’s characterized by inflammation and deformities of the joints and the surrounding tissue.
+Rheumatoid arthritis is a chronic disease characterized by inflammation and deformities of the joints and the surrounding tissue.
+In today’s article we’ll be looking at all the symptoms of rheumatoid arthritis and how to alleviate them.

-This type of arthritis is very common among adults who are over 60, although there are special cases when it develops at earlier stages.
+This type of arthritis is very common among adults who are over 60, although there are certain cases when it develops at earlier stages.

 It often affects areas such as the knees and hands.
 However, it can also affect other parts of the body, including some muscles and tissues.

-Although there is no definite cause that explains its occurrence, rheumatoid arthritis has been linked to several causes.
+Although there is no definite cause that explains its occurrence, rheumatoid arthritis has links with several factors.
 These include hereditary factors, wear and tear on the joints over time, and certain injuries.

 The main symptom is pain that varies in intensity.
 This pain is almost always accompanied by inflammation, feelings of heaviness, and difficulty carrying out normal movements.